Note:The following document is an English translation of the Japanese-language original.

 7. In-house Feedback

-Opinions and proposals from shareholders and investors collected from face-to-face meetings, briefings and other venues are recorded and preserved, then reported as needed to representative directors, the Investor Relations Committee, the Board of Executive Officers and others, where they are reflected in future management planning and IR activity policies.
+Opinions and proposals from shareholders and investors collected from face-to-face meetings, briefings and other venues are recorded and preserved, then reported as needed to representative directors, the Board of Executive Officers and others, where they are reflected in future management planning and IR activity policies.

 8. Management of Important Facts and Information